Kurt Daudt

 Kurt Louis Daudt (born September 26, 1973) is an American politician and former Minority Leader of the Minnesota House of Representatives.
-He is a former Speaker of the Minnesota House of Representatives.
-A member of the Republican Party of Minnesota, he represents District 27B, which includes portions of Anoka, Isanti, and Sherburne counties in east-central Minnesota, north of the Twin Cities metropolitan area.
+He is also a former Speaker of the Minnesota House of Representatives.
+A member of the Republican Party of Minnesota, he represented District 27B, which included portions of Anoka, Isanti, and Sherburne counties in east-central Minnesota, north of the Twin Cities metropolitan area.
 He lives on his family farm in Crown, Minnesota.

 Early life, education, and career

 Daudt attended Princeton High School, where he graduated in 1992.
 Rep. Sondra Erickson was his English teacher there.

 Daudt attended the University of North Dakota to study aviation management but did not graduate.
 He is a licensed private pilot.

 Daudt served as an Isanti County commissioner from 2005 to 2010.
 Before that, he was a township board supervisor for Stanford Township from 1995 to 2005, and a member of the East Central Regional Library Board.
 He was also a founding member of Project 24, a nonprofit organization that builds orphanages in Kenya.
 To date, the project has raised over $500,000 and built six orphanages.
 Before his election to the legislature, he worked at auto dealerships as a salesman and business manager.